-Table 2 below provides some descriptive statistics for the period 2006-2016 considering the whole sample of banks.
+Table 2 below provides some descriptive statistics for the period 2006-2016: firstly, considering the whole sample of banks, then by distinguishing in terms of institution size - SI and LSI.
+Furthermore, country segmentation is carried out in order to deepen if certain differences on a country basis occur.